sfeister/coa-gpu/gpulab.md

 ### (At-Home) Write and Submit: Reflection

-** Submit (Due the Day Before Lab): Brief Written Reflection on Videos **
+** Submit: Brief Written Reflection on Videos **

 Submit a brief reflection on what you just watched and read.
 What interested you?
 What surprised you?
 Elaborate.

-Share this reflection on Padlet with your class (TODO) prior to the lab period.
+Share this reflection [on Padlet with your class](https://cilearn.csuci.edu/courses/26078/assignments/543625) prior to the lab.

 ## (Laboratory Day-Of) Introduction

+Note: This section is only for in-person delivery of this lab.
+If you are working on this lab from home, skip past this section.

 Today's lab will begin with activities and lecture introducing you to the day.
 For your reference, here is an outline of this introductory session.
 You will be an active participant as we work through this agenda in class together!